NVB9ALT/Addon-Aircraft-and-Parts/README.md

 - Lockheed F-117 addon aircraft

 Aircraft to be probably added in the future:</br>
-- Piper Super Cub addon aircraft.
-Will include flaps and a more powerful engine.
 - Su-33 addon aircraft.
 Will include folding wing animation and tailhook.
 (This will likely be released pretty close to the time the F/A-18C gets its tailhook).
 - Eurofighter Typhoon/Dassault Rafale
-- Boeing 737-200
 - Cessna Citation
-- A-4 Skyhawk
 - Tupolev Tu-144